 From Route 50

 Take Route 50 to Paris.
 Turn south on Route 17.
 Go 2 miles.
 Turn right on Route 688 (Leeds Manor Road).
 Go 1 mile.
 Turn right on Snowden Road (Rt.
 711).
-Go 1/4 mile or so until you see the signrchard on the left.
-Follow signs to park.
+Go 1/4 mile or until you see the signs on the left directing you to the orchard.

 Here's a chart of what we usually pick throughout the produce season.

 ||raspberries, blackberries, blueberries, sour cherries, spring and summer vegetables

 ||berries, peaches, Japanese plums, Asian pears, cucumbers, tomatoes, sweet corn, peppers, beans, okra, eggplant, squash, dig-your-own potatoes, cut flowers, and other summer vegetables

 ||Click here for the ripening order for peaches